anapyx/anapyx/README.md

 ➔ 👩🏻‍🎓 Computer Science student in bachelor's degree at Federal University of Paraíba (UFPB), in Brazil.

-➔ 👩🏻‍💻 Currently part of SISENEX project in LUMO Lab as a backend developer using JavaScript.
+➔ 👩🏻‍💻 Currently part of SISENEX project in LUMO Lab as a Backend Developer using Node.js.

+➔ 👩🏻‍💻 I am also a member of TAIL (Technology and Artificial Intelligence League)!
+I am currently researching ML on audio signal processing.

-➔ 👩🏻‍💻 Java and Python are the main languages for my projects.
+➔ 👩🏻‍💻 Python and Java are the main languages for my projects, but I've also made projects in C and C++.

-➔ 🖥️ I use Linux Mint LMDE 5 and Windows 10.
+➔ 🖥️ I use Pop-OS and Windows 10.

 <div align="center">